Needle Felting

 Explore our workshops below.

-Most workshops are held in the Duke Arts Annex, the Rubenstein Arts Center or the Trent Semans Center and are typically held weeknights from 6-8 p.m.
+Most workshops are held in the Arts Annex, the Rubenstein Arts Center or the Trent Semans Center and are typically held weeknights from 6-8 p.m.

 Registration for workshops opens every Friday morning at 9 a.m. for the following week’s events.
 Sign up in advance to guarantee your spot.
 If you miss your chance to reserve, stop by – we always reserve space for walk-ins and waitlist registers and will do our best to accommodate you.